 - Blooper: The effect of the candles lighting themselves as the Merchant walks past them was done by blowing them out and doing the shot in reverse.
 You can catch a brief glimpse of the flames in the fireplace moving downward.

 - Dyeing for Your Art: Jean Marais had to have his body covered in animal hair - which took five hours to apply - to play the Beast.
 He also couldn't remove the fangs once they were put in - and couldn't eat anything but mush while filming.

-- Follow the Leader: The Disney adaptation of the fairy tale took several cues from this version - notably the heroine being called Belle, setting the story in France, giving the heroine a handsome suitor who turns into the antagonist, making the rest of the castle enchanted, and making the Beast's transformation something of an Unnecessary Makeover.
-Likewise the Faerie Tale Theatre adaptation features costumes and sets inspired by this version.
+- Follow the Leader: The 1991 Disney animated adaptation of the fairy tale took several cues from this version - notably the heroine being called Belle, setting the story in France, giving the heroine a handsome suitor who turns into the antagonist, making the rest of the castle enchanted, and making the Beast's transformation something of an Unnecessary Makeover.
+Likewise the Faerie Tale Theatre adaptation and 2014 film feature costumes and sets inspired by this version.

 - Serendipity Writes the Plot: Jean Cocteau claims that the poetic look of the film came from him having to use different film stocks with different textures because of the difficulty of getting film stock immediately after the war.

 - The farm scenes were filmed near an airfield.
 Although they had permission, the commanding officer couldn't remember the schedule, and shots were frequently ruined by the training flights overhead.